 Learn something new every day More Info... by email

 Undergoing prenatal genetic testing has several pros and cons.
 On the plus side, it allows for planning for possible developmental issues, determine the viability of the fetus, and establish paternity.
-On the negative side, prenatal genetic testing carries a risk of harming the fetus and can increase the likelihood of miscarriage.
-Prenatal genetic testing is also not 100% accurate and can cause emotional issues for the woman or couple if they are faced with the decision of whether to terminate the pregnancy.
+On the negative side, it carries a risk of harming the fetus and can increase the likelihood of miscarriage.
+Genetic testing is also not 100% accurate and can cause emotional issues for the woman or couple if they are faced with the decision of whether to terminate the pregnancy.

 Prenatal genetic testing can provide parents with the information needed to plan for any special needs their future child may have.
 It can determine whether birth defects such as a cleft lip or spina bifida are present, thus providing parents with time to plan for treatment options and possible surgeries.
 For developmental issues such as Down's syndrome and other trisomies such as Edward’s syndrome, prenatal genetic testing gives parents time to prepare for the possibility of raising a child with such a condition.